jfbrennan/retchful/README.md

 `futch.delete(url, {id})` Sends an HTTP `DELETE`.
 You must include the id option.

 `url` A string.
-Do not include the id of the resource; it will be taken from options.
-Ending with or without `/` is okay.
+Do not include the id of the resource; it will be taken from `options`.
+Ending with or without "/" is okay.

 `options` Pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) arg with a few things to be aware of: